cypress-io/cypress/cypress/v1.0/documentation/1-Commands/10-clock.md

 # clock API

 `cy.clock` yields a `clock` object with the following methods.
-You can also access the `clock` object via `this.clock` in a `.then` callback.
+You can also access the `clock` object via `this.clock` in a [`cy.then`](https://on.cypress.io/api/then) callback.

 ## clock.tick(*milliseconds*)

 Move the clock the specified number of `milliseconds`.
 Any timers within the affected range of time will be called.
-Note that `cy.tick` exists for this purpose as well for a more fluid.

 ## clock.restore()